josephcslater/Introduction_to_Python/README.rst

   - This is done using the ``cd`` command.
 In the ``File Explorer`` go inside the folder with the cloned repository.
   - You know you are in the right place when you see ``Calc_Review.ipynb``.
   - Near the top of the window you can see the entire path.
   - This is your path.
-It will look something like ``C:\MyComputer\Users\Myname\GitHub\Introduction_to_Python``.
+It will look something like ``C:\MyComputer\Users\Myname\GitHub\Introduction_to_Scientific_Python``.
 It depends on a lot of decisions you've made in the past and presently.
 This is called your path.
   - Get the right names and type ``cd `` *path from above*.
 This is all one line.
 The *path from above* is exactly what you read off the top of your window two bullets above.
   - There may be something like ``Documents`` or such embedded.
 You need to figure this path out.
   - Typing ``dir`` should provide a list of files that include ``Calc_Review.ipynb``